José Carlos Bonilla Martín

-I am a professional Puerto Rican translator working in English, Spanish, and Japanese.
-I have a master’s degree in Translation, and I posses wide-ranging experience translating texts from different fields, including Marketing, Human Resources, and Education.
+I am a freelance Puerto Rican translator working in English, Spanish, and Japanese.
+I have a master’s degree in Translation, and I specialize in Financial Translation, though I also possess wide-ranging experience translating texts from a variety of other fields, including Education, Solar Energy, Marketing, and Human Resources.

 I am also a lifelong learner of Japanese with over 15 years of study, and I am an expert at adapting Japanese expressions into English and Spanish equivalents.